kdy1/swcify/README.md

 ### Using locally from a node project

+This package is currently not deployed anywhere, so there is a fairly manual process to use it.

 - clone the repo
 - build the package `yarn build`
 - `npx yalc publish`